Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 The Shard: Free Views from the Bars

 Tip: Go for a coffee or a single drink during off-peak hours to keep it budget-friendly.
+And if you feel like treating yourself a little more, you can sometimes find affordable dining deals through Time Out offers or platforms like The Fork, which makes the experience surprisingly accessible.

 Sky Garden